brancusi99/junior-java-assignment/README.md

 - List all cars with their owners.
 - Check if a policy is active for a car on a given date.

+To be implemented:
+-Creating/Updating a new insurance policy

 ## 4) Database Tables (Current & Proposed)